-An entity applies the amendment to financial liabilities that are modified or exchanged on or after the beginning of the annual reporting period in which the entity first applies the amendment.
-The amendment is effective for annual reporting periods beginning on or after 1 January 2022 with earlier adoption permitted.
-The Company will apply the amendments to financial liabilities that are modified or exchanged on or after the beginning of the annual reporting period in which the entity first applies the amendment.
+In accordance with the transitional provisions, the Company applies the amendment to financial liabilities that are modified or exchanged on or after the beginning of the annual reporting period in which the entity first applies the amendment (1 July 2022).
+These amendments had no impact on the financial statements of the Company as there were no modifications to the Company's financial instruments during the period.